cortex-lab/phy/design/merge-view-workflow.md

 The effective selection is what graphical and scientific views display.
 It is also what `G` merges.
-Transferring a cluster between Similarity View and Merge View does not change the effective selection and therefore must not cause an effective selection update or unnecessary redraw.
+Transferring a cluster between Similarity View and Merge View does not change effective membership.
+It publishes a render update only when the transfer also changes presentation order.

 Merge mode is active exactly while Merge View contains its blue reference cluster.

 ## Entering Merge mode

-`C` enters Merge mode.
+`V` enters Merge mode.
 At least one cluster must be selected in Cluster View.
 If there is no Cluster View selection, the action does nothing and reports why.

 Before changing the UI, phy snapshots the complete state needed to restore the